telerik/winforms-docs/gauges/lineargauge/getting-started.md

 >caption Figure 1: Gallery Types
 ![lineargauge-getting-started 001](images/lineargauge-getting-started001.png)

->note If you do not choose a gauge's style and just close the gallery, an empty __RadRadialGauge__ will be created.
+>tip If you do not choose a gauge's style and just close the gallery, an empty __RadRadialGauge__ will be created.
 >

 You can open the gallery from the smart tag as well.